Back to Tennessee

 • Changes the effective date from July 1, 2028 to July 1, 2030 for specific provisions related to certificates of need.

-• Adds new definitions and licensing requirements for satellite emergency departments and cardiac catheterization facilities.
+• Adds new licensing requirements for satellite emergency departments and cardiac catheterization facilities.

-• The amendment text is complex, and some technical details may be hard to understand without additional context about the current law.
+• The amendment text is detailed and technical, making it hard to summarize all changes without additional context.

 Amendment 3-0 to HB0819